 Commentary by Robert Leonard PharmD, Pharmacy Resident New York Harbor Healthcare System

-On November 20, 2007 the FDA announced mounting evidence linking varenicline (Chantix®) therapy for smoking cessation with suicidal ideation and erratic and aggressive …
+On November 20, 2007 the FDA announced mounting evidence linking varenicline (Chantix®) therapy for smoking cessation with suicidal ideation and erratic and …

 Commentary by Helen Kourlas PharmD, Pharmacology Section Editor